acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w5/Activity 5 Hash tables.md

 To stop from seeing that the first spot is empty and giving up, we can put a "Tombstone" in place of a value we want to delete.
-That way, we get rid of the value from the list, but we also,
+That way, we get rid of the value from the list, but we also don't give the false impression that nothing else with the same hash output is there.
 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/56ffe896-eee8-453c-8395-1dd7a84e1724" />

+<div></div>
+<div></div>
+<div></div>
+But tombstones can get messy after awhile.
+Look at all the tombstones we would have to go through to search for "Frog".
 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/23eca625-7c05-4bab-8164-6ad64311788c" />

+We can clean up unncessary tombstones.
 <img width="2044" height="1996" alt="Untitled" src="https://github.com/user-attachments/assets/9bc7b712-f65b-4d4f-b451-33d426ec5393" />